backstage/backstage/plugins/bazaar/README.md

 - announcement - announcement of the project and its current need of skills/team member
 - status - status of the project, 'proposed' or 'ongoing'
 - updated_at - date when the Bazaar information was last modified (ISO 8601 format)
+- size - small, medium or large
+- start_date - date when the project is estimated to start (ISO 8601 format)
+- end_date - date when the project is estimated to end (ISO 8601 format)
+- responsible - main contact person of the project

 **members**: